We are always looking for new participants! Please help us out and be a part of the making of science by registering your child to participate.

 What rights do I have regarding my data that OBU holds?

-● You have the right of access to your data until it is incorporated into the research
+• You have the right of access to your data

-● You have the right to restrict the use of the data we hold about you to the point where the data is analysed and so included in the research.
+• You have the right to restrict use of the data we hold about you within one week of taking part in the study

 Where did Brookes source my data from?